webringapps/webringapps.github.io/content/_index.md

 introduction:
   title: null
+  subtitle: null
   intro: null
   tiles:
   - title: Clients
     icon: fa-heart
-    content: We love our clients and keeping our clients happy is important for us
+    content: We pay attention to our clients needs and keep them happy
   - title: Web Security
     icon: fa-lock
     content: Our solutions are safe, with security we don't compromise!